 The pandemic has left an enduring strain on charities and community groups.
 Once we start establishing a new sense of normality, these groups will be needed more than ever.
 To keep them going throughout this difficult time, consider volunteering your time to your local charities, community groups, and online support centres.
 Could you spare an hour or two to help in community kitchens?
 Do you have some non-perishable food that you could donate to a local food bank?
 Do you have skills or expertise that charities might benefit from?
 The more we pull together, the easier the transition will be.

 This one requires a bit more of a commitment but is the ultimate, classic kindness.
 When you go to the supermarket for your weekly shop, could you also pick up some bits for an isolating neighbour?
 If you pass a pharmacy on your daily walk, could you offer to deliver a friend’s prescription?
 Check on Facebook to see whether your community has a neighbourhood group or forum.
-If you are able to venture outside, think about the ways that you might be able to ease the burden on those who are less able.
+If you are able to venture outside, think about the ways that you might be able to ease the burden.

-Sometimes, when we are overwhelmed with the day-to-day of isolation, we forget the simplest of kindness acts that can often have the biggest effect.
-If you are in the shielding group, or you are pushed for time, you can still offer some kindness to friends and family by letting them know you’re thinking of them with a phone call.
+With the day-to-day of isolation, we can forget about the little things.
+We know that the simplest of kindness acts that can often have the biggest effect.
+If you are in the shielding group, or you are pushed for time, you can still offer some kindness out there.
+Whether that’s to friends and family by letting them know you’re thinking of them with a phone call.
 This is particularly impactful if there’s a family member or friend who you don’t speak to often.
 A quick ‘virtual coffee’ and a chat is the easiest way to let someone know that you care.